csiro-robotics/3rdEyeScene/readme.md

 Integrating 3rd Eye Scene Server Code
 -------------------------------------
 The 3rd Eye Scene core includes code for both a C++ and a C# based server.
 This section focuses on integrating the C++ code to debug an application.
 The example presented here is the 3rd-occupancy example included in the TES source code release.
+The 3es macro interface is presented later.

 Before sending TES messages, a `tes::Server` object must be declared and initialised as shown below.